 We know a man named William Shakespeare was baptized at Stratford-upon-Avon on April 26, 1564, and was buried at Holy Trinity Church in Stratford on April 25, 1616.
 Tradition holds that he was born three days earlier, and that he died on his birthday—April 23—but this is perhaps more romantic myth than fact.
 Learn more about the history of Shakespeare, The Globe, Elizabethan England and theatre in 16th and 17th Century.
 DOWNLOAD

 On Shakespeare’s Plays

-Celebrate Shakespeare’s 38 plays with us by taking part in SHAKE 38 LEARN MORE
+Celebrate Shakespeare’s 38 plays with us by taking part in SHAKE 38 MORE

 Archived Study Guides